Here is a brief introduction of our calligraphers and translator. They are professionals, who are native Japanese.

-I am a translator and my name is Akira Katakami(片上 明).
-I will translate your name in Kanji.
+I am the translator and my name is Akira Katakami(片上 明).
+I will be the one to translate your name into Kanji.

-There are 1954 letters of Kanji which are used just for in dairy basis.
-Moreover, each Kanji has several meanings and readings, and those patterns are counted more than 10,000.
+There are 1954 characters of Kanji which are used on a daily basis.
+Moreover, each Kanji has several meanings and readings, and those patterns are counted in more than 10,000 different ways.

-There are few people who understand all those Kanji, and it is very difficult even for Japanese as it exists as one academic subject.
-Even though Kanji is difficult just for memorizing them all,
+There are few people who understand all of those Kanji, and it is very difficult even for Japanese, as it exists as one academic subject on its own.
+Even though it is difficult to memorize them all,

-I have plenty of knowledge regarding to numbers, meaning, and the way of use of Kanji with the official qualification acknowledged by the Japan Kanji Aptitude Test which is prepared for the Japanese people.
+I have plenty of knowledge regarding numbers, meanings, and the way to use Kanji properly.
+I have the official qualification acknowledged by the Japan Kanji Aptitude Test, which is the standard for Japanese people.

-There is no any specific “right answer” for translating into Kanji, and you can create and express your thoughts and feelings freely.
-Therefore, I would like to imagine and create storytelling names from your name and not just merely translating in Kanji.
+There is no specific “right answer” for translating into Kanji, so you can create and express your thoughts and feelings freely.
+Therefore, I would like to imagine and create storytelling names from your name and not just merely translating them into Kanji.
 I am looking forward to seeing many names from various people.